ilsenatorov/rindti/docs/source/notes/installation.rst

     - seaborn
     - plotly

-Then one can run ``pip install .`` in the root directory of the repository to install rindti as a package.
+Then one can run optionally ``pip install .`` in the root directory of the repository to install rindti as a package.

 Rinerator
 ---------